codeabovelab/haven-platform/README.md

  SELF_IP=172.31.0.12
 ```

-*Skip steps 2 and 3 if you already use Docker with etcd*
+*Skip steps 2 and 3 if you already have Docker with etcd installed on Master and Agent nodes*

- Step 2: Configure etcd on Master node by following this instruction:
+**Step 2:** Configure etcd on Master node by following this instruction:

 https://coreos.com/etcd/docs/latest/docker_guide.html